-In 2019, Germany celebrates the 100th anniversary of the influential Bauhaus art and architecture style with special guided tours, exhibitions, and other events in cities and regions where Bauhaus has made a significant impact and where its foundation was built.
+In 2019, Germany celebrated the 100th anniversary of the influential Bauhaus art and architecture style with special guided tours, exhibitions, and other events in cities and regions where Bauhaus has made a significant impact and where its foundation was built.

 One of those regions is North Rhine-Westphalia.
-I spent three days in the cities of Krefeld, Essen, and Hagen also known as the “Bauhaus Triad” – to go in search of renowned Bauhaus sites and learn more about the movement.
+I spent three days in the cities of Krefeld, Essen, and Hagen also known as the “Bauhaus Triad” – to go in search of renowned Bauhaus NRW sites and learn more about the movement.

 I'm not an expert when it comes to architecture – at all – but I love wandering around cities, looking up at façades and figuring out what stories lie behind them.
 So what follows isn't an all-you-need-to-know about Bauhaus in NRW but my personal experience discovering this style which will, hopefully, entice you to go and have a look in NRW yourself :-)